 Religious anthropologist and researcher Nour Farra-Haddad takes us on a tour around Saint Nicolas’s Greek Catholic Episcopate Cathedral in Saida.

-Since the 14th century B.C. this Lebanese coastal city has been a commercial center, with strong trade links to Egypt.
-Saida was famed for its glass-making traditions, which were considered among the best in the world.
-The city also became known for its shipbuilding.
+Since the 14th century BC, the coastal city of Saida has been a commercial center, with strong trade links to Egypt.
+Famed for its glass-making traditions, which were considered among the best in the world, the city also became known for its shipbuilding capabilities.

 Like other Phoenician cities, Saida suffered numerous conquests.
-After the Arab conquest (636 A.D.)
-Saida remained a small flourishing city.
-In the Crusader period (1110-1291 A.D.) it became a chief town and a barony of the kingdom of Jerusalem.
-The Mamluks then the Ottomans occupied Saida at the start of the 16th century.
+After the Arab conquest (AD 636) Saida remained a small flourishing city.
+During the Crusader period (AD 1110-1291), it became a chief town and a barony of the kingdom of Jerusalem.
+The Mamluks, followed by the Ottomans, occupied Saida at the start of the 16th century.
 It regained its status in the 17th century during the rule of Emir Fakhr-al-Din II (1572-1635), who declared Saida his commercial capital in 1594.

 Most of the icons in the cathedral date back to the mid-20th century and were painted by the Greek Orthodox Sister Pelagie Tebechrani from the monastery of Our lady of the Presentation in Karm El Zeitoun, Beirut.
 The mosaic in front of the main altar is an artwork from the 6th century Byzantine period.
 This mosaic was brought from the Byzantine site in Anane, a village located 20km from Saida on the way to Jezzine.
 The mosaic portrays mainly geometric, animal and floral motifs as well as some Greek inscriptions.

-One of the most renowned sites in Saida is the Sea Castle, a small crusader fort built in the 13th century.
+One of Saida’s most renowned sites is the Sea Castle, a small crusader fort built in the 13th century.
 You can also pass by the port of Saida to visit Khan El Frenj, the caravanserai of the French, built by Fakhr-al-Din II in the early 17th century.
 Stroll through the old souks to visit: historical mosques, such as Kikhia Mosque or Bab Al-Saray Mosque; hammams, like Hammam Al Ward; Saida’s Soap Museum (foundationaudi.org); OLA center; and Debbaneh Palace (museumsaida.org).
 You can easily spend half a day in the old souks.
-Enjoy street food in the souks or a meal at Rest House Saida (07 722469), Zawat (70 350050) or Tawlet Saida (07 733899).
+Enjoy street food in the souks or a meal at Rest House Saida (+961 7 722469), Zawat (+961 70 350050) or Tawlet Saida (+961 7 733899).